 Everyone loses it now and then.

 That much is normal, right?
-But unfortunately, when I snapped, it took the form of a knife-wielding slasher attack… Yeah, I know.
+Unfortunately, when I snapped, it took the form of a knife-wielding slasher attack… Yeah, I know.
 Not so normal.

-I’m usually a non-violent person, but lately I’ve been under a lot of pressure.
+I’m usually a non-violent person, but I was under a lot of pressure.
 Everything in my life seemed to be going wrong.
-Then finally, I was sorely provoked.
-Suddenly, I snapped… and that’s when the knife came out.
+Then, suddenly, I snapped.
+That’s when the knife came out.

 So why do battle with a water jug?
 It’s pretty simply, really.
-My mom is allergic to, well, everything, including many of the chemicals found in our city’s tap water.
-Rather than buying endless cases of bottled water, I thought I’d purchase a specially designed refrigerator pack of spring water.
+My mom was allergic to, well, everything, including many of the chemicals found in our city’s tap water.
+Rather than buying endless travel-sized bottles of water, I’d decided to purchase a specially designed refrigerator pack of spring water.

-At first, the jug worked great, and I congratulated myself for having made such a wise purchase… But then things started getting a little tricky.
-The water started coming out more slowly.
-Periodically the flow would stop altogether as the jug gasped, sucking air into the imploding container.
+The jug worked great at first, and I congratulated myself for having made such a wise purchase.
+But then, over time, the water started coming out more slowly.
+Periodically the flow would stop altogether as the jug gasped, sucking in air through the pour spout.

-I needed some of that elusive water to give my mom her medication at 3 a.m. one morning.
+One morning at about 3:00 a.m., I needed some of that elusive water to give my mom her medication.
 I was tired and sore, yet suddenly only the tiniest trickle of water would come out.
 It didn’t matter how hard I squeezed or pushed or crushed.
 Nothing else was coming out of that jug.

 Then I lost it.
 Suddenly, I was yelling, “Vent here?
 You want me to vent here?!
 I’ll show you VENT HERE!!”
 Yeah, that’s when the knife came out.